Protaras, Cyprus

 When we asked people living in Protaras what life is like and how people spend their time, they said:

 "The majority of ex pats I find are retired like myself.
 Of the younger families the younger children seem to go to Greek schools and very quickly adapt to the Greek language.
 The older children tend to go to fee paying British schools.
 Socialising I find is the vocal point during the winter months as Protaras is very quiet in the winter.
-Many of the younger couples tend to find some kind of work, for example, looking after expat properties in between rentals, house painting, hedge cutting and bar work etc but mainly during the summer months," said one expat in Protaras.
+Many of the younger couples tend to find some kind of work, for example, looking after expat properties in between rentals, house painting, hedge cutting and bar work etc but mainly during the summer months," said one expat who made the move to Protaras.

 Avertiss is a professional brokerage firm that offers services in real estate and its related fields.
 We represent buyers and sellers in both the northern and southern parts of the island of Cyprus.
 Our brokerage consists of highly experienced professionals specializing in real estate investment, lifestyle, legal services, and valuation advisory.